NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Southeast Asia's rising star — incredibly affordable, vibrant street food culture, fast-growing expat scene, and a 90-day e-visa that renews with ease Exceptional Value for Money, World-Renowned Street Food, Easy 90-Day E-Visa are among the top reasons expats choose Vietnam.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Vietnam straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Vietnam — straight to your inbox.